 The ‘you-need-to-be-fat-to-be-a-comic’ trend slowly faded but the opportunities for women in comedy still remained limited.
 In the late 90s and early 2000s, even the mainstream actresses took up comic roles and ruled the screen.
 Juhi Chawla was one of them.

-Fast forward decades and here we are, watching a wave of female comic making it big in the comedy game.
+Fast forward decades and here we are, watching a wave of female comics making it big in the comedy game.
 The rise of the stand-up trend has actually helped several female comics experiment with content and reach out to a wider audience.
-While male stand up comics like Kenny and Kannan took standup to greater heights, female comics started to enter the game and carved out space for themselves.
-Kaneez Surkha, Aditi Mittal, and Sumukhi Suresh are a few of the comedy ladies who assured us that even women are damn good at this!
+While male stand-up comics like Kenny Sebastian and Kannan Gill took standup to greater heights, female comics started to enter the game and carved out space for themselves.
+Kaneez Surkha, Aditi Mittal, and Sumukhi Suresh are a few of the comedy ladies who assured us that even women are damn good at this.
 However, it is not their gender alone that needs a special mention here.
 It is their sheer brilliance in their work that brought them where they are today.

 Scope of Female Comics in Stand-up